cyclejs/old-website/_posts/2015-01-28-basic-examples.md

    return sinks;
  }

- Cycle.run(main, {
+ run(main, {
    DOM: makeDOMDriver('#app')
  });
 {% endhighlight %}

-<a class="jsbin-embed" href="http://jsbin.com/pinukazutu/embed?output">JS Bin on jsbin.com</a>
+<a class="jsbin-embed" href="http://jsbin.com/makuye/embed?output">JS Bin on jsbin.com</a>

-We now map `change` events on the checkbox to the `checked` value of the element (the first `map()`) to VTrees displaying that value.
-However, we need a [`.startWith()`](http://reactivex.io/documentation/operators/startwith.html) to give a default value to be converted to a VTree.
+We now map `change` events on the checkbox to the `checked` value of the element (the first `map()`) to VNodes displaying that value.
+However, we need a [`.startWith()`](https://github.com/staltz/xstream#startWith) to give a default value to be converted to a VNode Stream.
 Without this, nothing would be shown!
 Why?
 Because our `sinks` is reacting to `sources`, but `sources` is reacting to `sinks`.
 If no one triggers the first event, nothing will happen.
 It is the same effect as meeting a stranger, and not having anything to say.
 Someone needs to take the initiative to start the conversation.
 That is what `main()` is doing: kickstarting the interaction, and then letting subsequent actions be mutual reactions between `main()` and the DOM Driver.

 <h2 id="displaying-data-from-http-requests">Displaying data from HTTP requests</h2>